 Remove all items from index 1

-Remove and insert an item on index 1 when count is 0 (zero)
+Remove and insert an item on index 1 when count is 0 zero

-Remove and insert an item on index 1 when count is 1 (zero)
+Remove and insert an item on index 1 when count is 1 zero

-function.
+Lets repeat the above example with count 1 in the second parameter of splice() function.
 As a result, it will remove and then insert an item in the same position.
 In other words, it is replacing the item.

 Reference